Tyrn/wei/the-insider-en.typ

 higher.
 Terence Bemish was called "a professional spy, an  experienced agent who  wormed his  way  into  the  confidence  of  some  people  close  to the sovereign."
-There was even some bullshit story about Bemish being kicked out of Gera  three years  ago for  espionage - it didn't speak  in  favor of his spying skills.
+There was even some bullshit story about Bemish being kicked out of Gera  three years  ago for  espionage---it didn't speak  in  favor of his spying skills.

      They were already awaiting him  in the carved halls.
 Sweetish smoke was